 Supporting All Learners

-To meet different learning styles I would have some students make a more difficult pattern around the edges of the tissue paper.
+To meet different learning styles, have some students make a more difficult pattern around the edges of the tissue paper.

-- Read Hooray, A Piñata!
+- Read Hooray, A Piñata! by Elisa Kleven aloud to the class.
 Make a piñata out of a cereal box and tissue paper.

 - Make an interesting fact journal about Mexico.
 As you read stories about Mexico, have the students choose an interesting fact that they learned and record it in their journals.